Bounds for tentacular Hamiltonians: The setting

 Let $H$ be a Hamiltonian on an exact, symplectic manifold $(M,\omega)$, having $0$ as a regular value.
 We say that property \begin{description} \item[\ref{item:PO} is \textbf{uniformly continuous} at $H$] if there exists an an open neighborhood $B(H)$ of $0$ in $C^{\infty}_{c}(M)$ and an exhaustion $\{K_{n}\}_{n\in\mathbb{N}}$ of $M$ by compact sets $K_{n}$, such that for every $n\in \mathbb{N}$ and every $h\in B(K_{n})=B(H)\cap C^{\infty}_{0}(K_{n})$, whenever

 then $v(S^{1})\subseteq K_{n}$.
-In other words, all the nondegenerate periodic orbits of the perturbed Hamiltonian within the action window $[-n,n]$, are contained in $K_{n}$. \end{description} We will call a Hamiltonian $H$ on $(\mathbb{R}^{2n},\omega_{0})$ a \textbf{tentacular Hamiltonian}, whenever $H$ is admissible and (\ref{item:PO}) is uniformly continuous at $H$.
+In other words, all the nondegenerate periodic orbits of the perturbed Hamiltonian within the action window $[-n,n]$, are contained in $K_{n}$. \end{description} We will call a Hamiltonian $H$ on $(\mathbb{R}^{2n},\omega_{0})$ a \textbf{tentacular\footnote{The Floer trajectories as embedded cylinders escaping along the non-compact hypresurface to infinity reminded me of tentacles of a "moduli monster" thus inspiring the name \textit{tentacular Hamiltonians}.
+The other reason for the name was an assumption, we have made earlier, on the hypersurface to be topologically a compact set with cylindrical ends.
+However, later in our work we have discovered that this assumption could be omitted, yet the name \textit{tentacular Hamiltonians} stayed as we grew attached to it.} Hamiltonian}, whenever $H$ is admissible and (\ref{item:PO}) is uniformly continuous at $H$.
 Since by Lemma \ref{lem:open} the set of admissible Hamiltonians is open under compactly supported perturbations and uniform continuity of (\ref{item:PO}) is by definition an open property, the set of tentacular Hamiltonians is also open under compactly supported perturbations.
 This way for tentacular Hamiltonians we will not only be able to bound the Floer trajectories, but also to define the Rabinowitz Floer homology, which will be the subject of our followup paper.